 New Japan’s biggest show of the year comes our way today (Jan.
 4) from the Tokyo Dome.

-Wrestle Kingdom 17 is available for viewing through NJPWWorld, and comes with either Japanese or English commentary.
-The PPV starts at 3am ET with a Kickoff show starting approximately an hour and 40 minutes before that.
+Wrestle Kingdom 18 is available for viewing through NJPWWorld, and comes with either Japanese or English commentary.
+The main card starts at 4:30pm JST/7:30am GMT/2:30am ET with a Kickoff show starting an hour before that.

 Follow along here for updates, and have fun chatting in the open thread.

 • King of Pro Wrestling 2024 New Japan Ranbo: Not much in the way of surprises, but we did get Michinoku Pro Wrestling’s Fujita “Jr” Hayato and Takashi Iizuka.
 Taiji Ishimori, YOH, Toru Yano, and Great O-Khan were the final four, and advance to challenge for the KOPW 2024 title at tomorrow’s New Year Dash!!